Skip to content

 Typical price $9.99

-The JKSafety 9-Pocket Class 2 Vest is a rated Class 2 high-visibility safety vest from JKSafety, stocked at $9.99.
+The JKSafety 9-Pocket Class 2 Vest is a rated Class 2 high-visibility safety vest from JKSafety, listed at the listed price.
 It's built for supervisors, surveyors, inspectors, and delivery drivers who need Class 2 compliance plus real carry capacity at a crew-outfitting price — and this review covers what the listing actually documents, where it beats its closest rival, and who should buy something else.

 Why the JKSafety 9-Pocket Class 2 Vest Stands Out